Top of main content

 IBOR Reforms

-Interest rate benchmarks including the London Interbank Offered Rate (LIBOR), the Euro Interbank Offered Rate (EURIBOR), the Euro Overnight Index Average (EONIA) and some other Interbank Offered Rates (IBORs) are being replaced or reformed.
+Interest rate benchmarks including the London Interbank Offered Rate (LIBOR), the Euro Interbank Offered Rate (EURIBOR), the Euro Overnight Index Average (EONIA) and some other Interbank Offered Rates (IBORs) have been or are being replaced or reformed.

 Overview

-The information below provides an overview of the changes as at January 2022 and reflects HSBC’s current understanding and interpretation of the new landscape.
+The information of this page provides an overview of the changes as at 1 July 2023 and reflects HSBC’s current understanding and interpretation of the new landscape.
 It does not constitute any form of advice or recommendation.
 Our clients should seek guidance from their professional advisors on the possible implications of the changes from a financial, legal, accountancy or tax perspective.

 Frequently Asked Questions